Introduction

 • the absolute effect of treatment in achieving patient independence is 14-31%!

-• stent retrievers and/or PENUMBRA are currently used (according to the ASTER and COMPASS trials, the efficacy is the same as for retrievers) Outcome comparison of ADAPT vs. retriever (ESO 2019)
+• stent retrievers and/or PENUMBRA are currently used (according to the ASTER and COMPASS trials, the efficacy is comparable) Outcome comparison of ADAPT vs. retriever (ESO 2019)

 Time > 6 hours from onset of symptoms